-Unfortunately, despite the promising results, the introduction of the actuation limits made the computation prohibitively expensive.
-In fact, increasing the number of contacts dramatically increases the computation time.
-This unfortunately makes these polytopes hard to be computed \textit{online} without accepting strong approximations on kinematics \cite{orsolino18ral}.

-Another approach to address the problem of feasibility is to define a reference point\footnote{In robotics there are many "ground" reference points used to devise locomotion strategies: ICP, ZMP, \gls{com}, etc. Here a reference point could be any generic point that is connected with the motion of the robot.} (henceforth we will consider the \gls{com}, even though any other point can be chosen \cite{caron2016tro}) along with a 2D \textbf{feasible region} in which the projection of the reference point must lie inside, in order to meet the requested feasibility conditions (\eg friction, actuation or kinematic).
-Depending on the type of the constraints that are considered, such region can be convex or non-convex, and may depend on the instantaneous position of the \gls{com}.
-The Euclidean distance between the 2D projection of the \gls{com} on the plane of the feasible region and the edges of the feasible region itself can be used to evaluate the \textit{robustness} of the robot pose in static and dynamic gaits.
+Another approach to address the problem of feasibility is to define a reference point\footnote{In robotics there are many "ground" reference points used to devise locomotion strategies: ICP, ZMP, \gls{com}, etc. Here a reference point could be any generic point that is connected with the motion of the robot.} (henceforth we will consider the \gls{com}, even though any other point can be chosen \cite{caron2016tro}) along with a 2D region in which the projection of the reference point must lie inside, in order to meet the requested feasibility conditions (\eg friction, joint-torque or kinematic).

 Because of the above reasons, the feasible region represents an intuitive yet powerful way to plan feasible trajectories for the \gls{com} while being favored with its computational efficiency.
-Indeed, these regions are efficiently generated through incremental projection algorithms \cite{kelley} that achieve a reduced computational complexity: namely, a polygonal approximation of a projection of the original 6D polytope is computed without the need of computing the full-dimensional polytope (\ie the FWP).
+Indeed, these regions are efficiently generated through incremental projection algorithms \cite{kelley} that achieve a reduced computational complexity. \revisedtext{Similar to the \gls{cwc} and \gls{fwp}, the feasible region could be enforced as constraints on the \gls{com} trajectory in a \gls{to} problem.}

 Bretl et al. \cite{Bretl2008a} were the first to introduce an \gls{ip} algorithm for the computation of a \textit{support region} for arbitrary terrain (\eg non coplanar contacts).
 We will refer to such region as the \textit{friction region} in the remainder of this manuscript to avoid possible confusion with the support polygon, which is the convex hull of the supporting feet.